rich-java-dev/cs6381-assignment3/README.md

 # Distributed Systems Principles - Assignment 3

-## Pub/Sub Distributed Message Queue with Leader Election/Zookeeper
+## Pub/Sub MQ Implementation w/ Load Balancing/Broker Replication
 ### Richard White, Max Coursey

  PUB/SUB model supported by the ZeroMQ (ZMQ) middleware.
 Application maintains a broker, well known to the publishers and subscribers.
 This broker performs matchmaking.
 Data is disseminated from publishers to subscribers in a globally configurable way using one of the two approaches.